raditya1117/HoneyBadger/fastapi-testing/article.md

 @app.exception_handler(RequestValidationError)
 async def request_validation_error_handler(request: Request,exc: RequestValidationError):
     error=exc.errors()
-    raise HTTPException(status_code=422, detail={"type":"RequestValidationError", "error_type":error[0]["type"], "reason":error[0]["msg"]})
+    return JSONResponse(status_code=422, content={"type":"RequestValidationError", "error_type":error[0]["type"], "reason":error[0]["msg"]})
 ```
 After implementing this exception handler, we get the following response for the API request with incorrect values:

 ```
-{"detail":{"type":"RequestValidationError","error_type":"json_invalid","reason":"JSON decode error"}}
+{"type":"RequestValidationError","error_type":"json_invalid","reason":"JSON decode error"}
 ```
 For the API request with missing values, we get the following response:
 ```
-{"detail":{"type":"RequestValidationError","error_type":"missing","reason":"Field required"}}
+{"type":"RequestValidationError","error_type":"missing","reason":"Field required"}
 ```
 As you can see, both the responses have the same structure and they can be processed by the frontend app to show appropriate error messages to the user.
 Hence, it is important to handle request validation errors explicitely and standardize their responses.

 ### Use logging and email alerts for observability

 It is important to log the error messages and exception trace before sending the error response.
 The error logs can help identify root cause of the errors and debug them to build a robust application.
-You should also configure email alerts for critical issues like security breaches, rate limit errors, or out of memory errors that should never be ignored.
+You should also configure email alerts for critical issues like security breaches, rate limit errors, or out of memory errors that should not be ignored.

 ### Map Internal Errors to Safe Public Messages

-You should not never internal error Python error messages to users in the error response.
+You should never reveal internal Python error messages to users in the error response.
 Doing so can expose user credentials, API keys, and PII that shouldn't be accessible outside the system.
 Hence, Always write exception handlers that map internal Python errors to safe public messages free of credentials and PIIs.

 ## Conclusion
 This section will summarize what the article discussed and include a CTA.